 - Preventing gender based harassment, discrimination and bullying.

 Our compliance with the Workplace Gender Equality Act 2012 further demonstrates the ongoing commitment and contribution we make to improving gender equality across our business.

 As a company, we are committed to creating sustainable employment and economic opportunities for local people and industry stakeholders in the areas in which we operate and place a strong focus on providing employment opportunities for Aboriginal and Torres Strait Islander peoples through our business and our sub-contractors.

 This commitment extends beyond working in local communities to include actively contributing to them, through the support and utilisation of local services.
 Our partnerships with Aboriginal and Torres Strait Islander agencies facilitate our engagement of local indigenous talent within the WA region and enable us to build mutually beneficial relationships with these communities.
 Our alignment with these organisations, including the Aboriginal Workforce Development Centre (AWDC), SafeSpear and Norwest Contracting and Rail, has been a valuable step in attracting, recruiting and retaining Aboriginal and Torres Strait Islander employees within our organisation.

-We have committed to the development of a Reconciliation Action Plan (RAP) with Reconciliation Australia.
-Our draft Reflect Reconciliation Action Plan is the first stage in the RAP process and the next step in our journey towards making a meaningful difference to the lives of Aboriginal and Torres Strait Islander peoples.
+Our first Reconciliation Action Plan (RAP) was launched in August 2020.
+It reflects our Group approach to how we work with, engage and support Indigenous peoples and is consistent with our core Values.
+As a Reflect RAP, we acknowledge that it is the first stage in the RAP process and the next step in our journey towards making a meaningful difference to the lives of Aboriginal and Torres Strait Islander peoples.